-Depending on the achievement of units of competency, the possible qualification outcome is Certificate II in Business BSB20115 or a Statement of Attainment towards Certificate II in Business BSB20115
+Depending on the achievement of units of competency, the possible qualification outcome is Certificate III in Business BSB30120 or a Statement of Attainment towards Certificate III in Business BSB30120.

-Schools will schedule exam items in preparation for the HSC.
+Schools may schedule exam items in preparation for the HSC exam.
 These do not form part of the RTO assessment requirements.

 The assessment components in this course are competency based.
-This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
-Competency assessment is graded as "not yet competent" or "competent'.
-In some cases other descriptive words may be used leading up to "competent".
-A course mark is not allocated.
+Students need to demonstrate that they have gained and can apply the specific knowledge and skills for each unit of competency.
+Competency assessment is graded as "not yet competent" or "competent".
+In some cases, other descriptive words may be used leading up to "competent".
+A course mark is not allocated